JuliaSmoothOptimizers/NLPModels.jl/docs/src/tutorial.md

 jac_residual(nls, x0)
 ```

-We can also define a Linear Least Squares by passing the matrices that define the
+We can also define a linear least squares by passing the matrices that define the
 problem
 ```math
 \begin{align*}